w3f/polkadot-wiki/docs/learn/learn-guides-treasury.md

 - Choose the `treasury` pallet in the "propose" dropdown and the `spend(assetKind, amount, beneficiary, validFrom)` call

-Now, let's go by each field one-by-one and fill it out accordingly:
+Now, let's go through each field one-by-one and fill them in accordingly:

 ### Specifying Asset Kind